HwWobbe/WipHww/README.md

 ## 2025-05:
 ...

+- changes within this WipHwo repo should autoTrigger a reDeploy to NetliFy
+  - test this
 - use AiBots to improve learning
   - follow the suggested Tools workFlows
   - strive fir an integrated workflow that is menu driven